Kew: Sport and leisure

-The nearest football club in the Premier League is Brentford FC, whose stadium, opened in 2021, is on the other side of Kew Bridge, near Kew Bridge station.
+The nearest Premier League football club is Brentford FC; its stadium, opened in 2021, is on the other side of Kew Bridge, near Kew Bridge station.

 Societies

 The Kew Horticultural Society, founded in 1938, organises an annual show in late August/early September as well as talks, events and outings throughout the year.

 The Kew Society, founded in 1901 as the Kew Union, is a civic society that seeks to enhance the beauty of Kew and preserve its heritage.
 It reviews all planning applications in Kew with special regard to the architectural integrity and heritage of the neighbourhood, and plays an active role in the improvement of local amenities.
-The Society, which is a member of Civic Voice, organises community events including lectures and outings and produces a quarterly newsletter.
+The Society, which is a member of Civic Voice, organises community events including talks and outings and produces a quarterly newsletter.

 The Richmond Local History Society is concerned with the history of Kew, as well as that of Richmond, Petersham and Ham.